daveajstearns/mod1_project/README.md

 # Conclusion

-Through data collection, data analysis, and using data vizulizations, we have concluded that a company should not enter the movie industry expecting immediate and large revenues.
+Through data collection, data analysis, and using data visulizations, we have concluded that a company should not enter the movie industry expecting immediate and large revenues.
 A substantial amount of money can be made in the indusrty however the average is much lower.
 We also concluded that a large vote-count has a high popularity correlation, however that does not mean a movie will do well at the box office.
 A movie that has a high revenue and a high popularity rating is rare and companies should be prepared for that.
 Finally, we have concluded that a company should invest in machine learning to find out what makes movies profitable for a long period of time.